hirtanak/cyclecloud-STAR-CCMplus/README.md

 </pre></code>

 ## Known Issues
-1. This tempate support only single administrator.
-So you have to use same user between superuser(initial Azure CycleCloud User) and deployment user of this template
+~~1.
+This tempate support only single administrator.
+So you have to use same user between superuser(initial Azure CycleCloud User) and deployment user of this template~~
+**Fixed by "Script User" you should input correct user in "Script User".**
-2. Currently AutoScale is disabled. you have to create execute node and get IP.
-In addtion, create hosts file for your execute node environment.
+~~.
+Currently AutoScale is disabled. you have to create execute node and get IP.
+In addtion, create hosts file for your execute node environment.~~
+**Fxied**

 # Azure CycleCloud用テンプレート:Siemens STAR-CCM+(NFS/PBSPro)